oroinc/documentation/backend/setup/dev-environment/docker-and-symfony/index.rst

 Store Sessions in Redis
 -----------------------

-It is not recommended to store sessions in the same redis server as the cache, but for testing purpose, you can enable it with the following configuration in ``config/parameters.yml``:
+It is not recommended to store sessions on the same redis server as the cache, but for testing purpose, you can enable it with the following configuration in ``config/parameters.yml``: